Investigating Production of TeV-scale Muons in Extensive Air Shower at 2400 Meters Underground

-In summary, we present the first study of muon production in air showers at CJPL, based on 1338.6 live days with the one-ton prototype of the Jinping Neutrino Experiment.
-We report the first measurement of the differential muon flux at CJPL, with an angular reconstruction accuracy of approximately 4.5$^\circ$ and a consistent detection capability within the 4$\pi$ solid angle range.
-After a detailed treatment of systematic uncertainties, we find that the muon flux exceeds model expectations by approximately 40\% with a significance of more than 5.5$\sigma$, consistent with similar anomalies reported elsewhere.
-Our analysis suggests that either an enhanced hadron multiplicity in the earliest stages of the cascade could account for the excess.
-Fixing the hadronic model, our data also favor a lighter primary CR composition in the relevant energy range compared to the GSF model.
-We expect that an array of underground detectors would enable vertex reconstruction of individual showers and detailed studies of primary CR composition in the deep underground environment.
+In summary, we present the first study of muon production in air showers at CJPL, based on 1,338.6 live days of data collected with the one-ton prototype of the Jinping Neutrino Experiment.
+We report the first measurement of the differential muon flux at CJPL, with an angular reconstruction accuracy of approximately 4.5$^\circ$ and a consistent detection capability within the 4$\pi$ solid angles range.
+After a detailed treatment of systematic uncertainties, we find that the muon flux exceeds model expectations by approximately 40\%, with a significance of more than 2$\sigma$ when including model-related uncertainties, consistent with similar anomalies reported elsewhere.
+Our analysis suggests that a harder charged hadron spectrum in the earliest stages of the cascade or a modest enhancement of charged $K$ production could account for this excess, offering specific evidence for resolving the \textit{muon puzzle}.
+Alternatively, assuming fixed hadronic models, our data also favor a lighter primary CR composition in the relevant energy range compared to the GSF model.
+We anticipate that coincident measurements between surface and underground laboratories, or combined analyses of underground and ground-based array measurements at similar cosmic-ray energy scales, can facilitate further detailed studies of primary CR composition and hadronic interactions in EAS.

 We thank Zhen Cao, Huihai He, William Woodley, Ludwig Neste, and Andrey Romanov for many useful discussions on cosmic ray and extensive air shower physics.
-We also thank Jianqiao Wang, Yuxiang Song, Zhengchen Lian, and Xianglei Zhu for their helps in studies of hadronic and nuclear interactions.
-This work was supported in part by the National Natural Science Foundation of China (12127808, 12141503, 12305117, and 12521007) and the Key Laboratory of Particle and Radiation Imaging (Tsinghua University).
+We also thank Jianqiao Wang, Yuxiang Song, Zhengchen Lian, and Xianglei Zhu for their help in studies of hadronic and nuclear interactions.
+This work was supported in part by the National Natural Science Foundation of China (12127808, 12141503, 12305117, 12441513, and 12521007), the Key Laboratory of Particle and Radiation Imaging (Tsinghua University), and the State Key Research Development Program in China (Nos.
+2022YFA1604700).
 We acknowledge Orrin Science Technology, Jingyifan Co., Ltd, and Donchamp Acrylic Co., Ltd, for their efforts in the engineering design and fabrication of the stainless steel and acrylic vessels.
 Many thanks to the CJPL administration and the Yalong River Hydropower Development Co., Ltd. for logistics and support.